 Thai speciality teas can be divided into two major categories including red and green tea.
 Although these varieties have been around for a while but the general population has a different understanding of both.
 Cha Yen or Thai iced tea happens to be the most popular tea in Thailand.

 The tea is made using strongly brewed Ceylon tea, poured over ice and the color is red/orange.
 The tea can also be consumed without milk and utilizes sugar only.
 Lime Thai green tea is another type that is flavoured with lime and mint and sweetened.

 Finally, Hot Thai teas are also popular that can be consumed with and without milk but always sweetened using sugar.

 Getting Your Tea in Thailand

 In Thailand, Chinatown remains the hub of traditional tea forms in Bangkok.
 Here, you will come across tea stalls and small shops that sell oolongs in open-bin form.
 This is the worst way of tea storage as it allows humidity and heat to degrade the flavor.

 However, there are some shops that sell teas using more traditional and careful practices.
-If you wish to purchase fresh teas, you will have to ask in shops.
 They keep them properly stored, sealed, and refrigerated to ensure the best quality.
 For an even better experience, you should carry a personal tea travel mug to enjoy Thailand’s rich tea culture.